brennenhogan/online_pong_game/README.txt

 To run the host: ./netpong --host PORT
 	Then, you should select a difficulty and then the number of rounds to play.
+	If the difficulty is not easy, medium, or hard - it defaults to easy.
 To run the client: ./netpong HOSTNAME PORT
 	The game will start right away.